Arlodotexe/strix-music/build-scripts/readme.md

 > by making the web upgradeable, resilient, and more open.

 # Making a release?
-Before getting started, if you plan on using these scripts to publish your own release, you'll need to take responsibility for hosting your snapshotted dependencies on your own IPFS node (or use a third party like Pinata) to make sure your developers can access them.
+Before getting started, if you plan on using these scripts to publish your own release, you'll need to take responsibility for hosting your releases on your own IPFS node (or use a third party like Pinata) to make sure your developers can access them.

 # Getting started
 When developers download the dependencies to their IPFS node, they temporarily host for the data to other nodes who want it to access it.
 The more devs holding onto the data, the faster and more available the dependencies will become.